We want our MTV!

 pinch hit her sometimes, but I know he was definitely one of the hosts.

 So a lot of people are like, what's this MTV you're talking about?
+And there's a good reason for that.
+And the reason why is because MTV just started to die

-a thousand deaths by new channels and networks coming on.
+a thousand deaths by new channels and networks coming on. on.

-Like it would have made a big decision when it went to half-hour shows or non-music shows even in part because as was explained later, if you are watching MTV in its original form, you're like you have no control whatsoever on what's going to come up next.
+Like it would have made a big decision when it went to half-hour shows or non-music shows, even in part because, as was explained later, if you are watching MTV in its original form,

+you have no control whatsoever on what's going to come up next.
 And I remember doing this quite clearly.

-You'd be watching a perfectly good winger video and then all of a sudden comes I don't know, some terrible video.
+You'd be watching a perfectly good winger video, and then all of a sudden comes, I don't know, some terrible video.
+I'm not going to call it anybody's favorite artist.

 And you would just immediately turn the channel because you knew you could turn back in three minutes and see what else was next.
+And they just got bled by that.

+And they found that half-hour shows kept you in longer.
 And if those shows weren't made up of music videos, but an actual narrative over the course of a half an hour, they lost less and less viewers.

 And so it just became sensible for them to get away from music.
+But fear not, because they said, if you still want music videos, don't worry.

 We will have you covered for the rest of your life with MTV2.

+That's right.
 MTV2 launched in 1996.

 It was like, hey, it's just going to be music videos.

 We pinky swear.
+Trust us.

 Less than 10 years later, it was mostly reality shows and not music videos.

-YouTube really sealed the fate because you could just watch any music video ever by just typing it in your search bar on YouTube.
+YouTube really sealed the fate because you could just watch any music video ever by just. typing it in your search bar on YouTube.

-Like Darnone style.
+Like Darno style.
+Yeah.

 And

+yeah.
 I mean, I watch music videos.

-There's still a show, I can't remember what it's called, that I see on Hulu
+There's still a show, I can't remember what it's called that I see on Hulu

-So, I'll put that on sometimes if I'm like folding laundry.
+that just runs music videos.
+So I'll put that on sometimes if I'm like folding laundry.

-Okay, for nostalgia, it's kind of nice.
+Okay.
+For nostalgia, it's kind of nice.

 There is a 98.75%